No-Fail Perennials of the Pacific Northwest

 Size: To 3 feet tall and 1 foot wide

-Grow it with: Try the small-sized blooms and leaves of the silvery gray and lavender Russian sage.
+Grow It With: Try the small-size blooms and leaves of the silvery gray and lavender Russian sage.

 Zones: 5-8

-There are thousands of dahlias for the garden, and almost every variety offers a different color or texture.
-From glowing yellows to rich burgundies, or little buttons to flowers bigger than your head, it seems like these great cut flowers have it all.
-Don't be overwhelmed, though -- they're all beautiful and charming.
+There are thousands of dahlias suitable for a low-maintenance garden, and almost every variety offers a different color or petal shape.
+From glowing yellows to rich burgundies, little buttons to flowers bigger than your head, they come in endless varieties.
+Don't be overwhelmed, though—they're all beautiful and charming.
 Any dahlia you pick is sure to be a perfect choice.

 Plant Name: Dahlia selections